unxed/ap/ap.md

 A Patcher MUST apply modifications idempotently.
 Applying the same patch multiple times to the same source tree MUST NOT cause subsequent changes or errors after the first successful application.
 To achieve this, each modification MUST be checked for its state before the operation is attempted, according to the following rules:

+- **`RENAME`**: If the source file/directory does not exist but the destination file/directory does, the operation is considered already complete and MUST be skipped.
+If the source is missing and the destination is also missing, the Patcher MUST report an error.
 - **`DELETE`**: If the `snippet` is not found, the operation is considered already complete and MUST be skipped.
 - **`REPLACE`**: If the content at the target location is already identical to the modification's `content`, the operation MUST be skipped.
+If the `snippet` is not found but the `content` is already present in the search scope, this is also considered a successfully completed operation.
 - **`INSERT_AFTER`**: If the code immediately following the `snippet` already matches the `content`, the operation MUST be skipped.
 - **`INSERT_BEFORE`**: If the code immediately preceding the `snippet` already matches the `content`, the operation MUST be skipped.
+- **`CREATE`**:
-- **`CREATE_FILE`**: If a file at the target path already exists and its content is identical to the provided `content`, the operation MUST be skipped.
-If the file exists with different content, the Patcher MUST report an error to prevent overwriting an unrelated file.
+    - For files (when `content` is provided): If a file at the target path already exists and its content is identical to the provided `content`, the operation MUST be skipped.
+If the file exists with different content, the Patcher MUST report an error.
+    - For directories (when `content` is absent): If a directory at the target path already exists, the operation is considered complete and MUST be skipped.

 ### 3.2.
 Search and Location Algorithm